Seteco/Somorrostro/Running-behind-apache.md

 </VirtualHost>
 ```

-Note: Changes are applied by reloading or restarting apache.
+Note: Changes are applied by reloading or restarting Apache.

 # Netdata configuration